gugell/astro-web-core/src/pages/give-a-talk.md

 - **Working on a fun weekend project?** We’d love to hear about it.
 - **Found a useful trick?** Show us how it works.

 Our talks are short and simple, lasting up to 30 minutes.
 First-time speakers are always welcome.
-If you have questions, email us at [ask.mobileheads@gmail.com](mailto:ask.mobileheads@gmail.com).
+If you have questions, email us at [ask@mobileheads.at](mailto:ask@mobileheads.at).

 ---